sterlingphoenix/touchphat-stream/README.md

 *However*.

 * Setting up a PI Zero is slightly more complex than a "regular" PI.
-  * The thing has no standard USB ports, so if you want to use a keyboard you need a USB2Go dongle, or to setup Ethernet-over-USB by editing stuff on the MicroSD card before booting it up, or setting up WiFi on the MicroSD card, or use a USB Ethernet dongle... etc.
+  * The thing has no standard USB ports, so if you want to use a keyboard you need a USB2Go dongle, or to setup Ethernet-over-USB by editing stuff on the MicroSD card before booting it up, or setting up WiFi on the MicroSD card before booting it up, or use a USB Ethernet dongle... etc. There are guides todoing all this, but it's a pain in the butt.
+If you _are_ going to try, a USB2Go dongle is probably the simplest way.
 * It has no standard HDMI port either, for that matter.
-So you need a Mini HDMI to HDMI adapter.
-Or is it micro HDMI?... one of those.
+So you need a Mini HDMI to HDMI adapter. that's "mini", not "micro".
+Because why not have different standards with names that are basically synonyms.
-* You need GPIO headers, which the PI Zero doesn't usually come with.
+* You need GPIO headers to connect the Touch pHAT, which the PI Zero doesn't usually come with.
 So either solder them on, or buy one with headers pre-soldered.
-You may as well solder them because you have to solder the headers on the touchphat, anyway.
+You may as well solder them because you have to solder the headers on the Touch pHAT, anyway.
 * You need to be online, which means you need the PI Zero W, or (again) a USB Ethernet dongle.
 * If you want audio and you're not plugged into something that supports audio over HDMI, the thing has no 3.5mm speaker jack.
 * It. is. going. to. be. slooooooow.
 Slow to start, slow to switch streams, just sllloooowww.
 And it ain't exactly zippy on a PI 3 B+.
 Now once a video or stream _start_, you're good.
 But time between those...